alfredobonino/electron-simple-calculator/README.md

 ![Alt text](screen.png)

-this program use Semantic UI whit MIT License
+this program use Semantic UI licensed under MIT License

 This example is licensed under MIT License.